writetome51/open-array/README.md

     	 let numbers = this.getAndRemove.adjacentToValue({value:5, offset: 0, howMany:4});
     	 // numbers is now [5,6,7,8].  this.data is now [1,2,3,4,9,10]
     *********/

-// For all the functions below, the parameter 'value' cannot be object.

 getAndRemove.allAfterFirst(value): any[]
     // removes and returns all items after first instance of value